rui314/mold/CONTRIBUTING.md

 >     maintained indefinitely and may be redistributed consistent with
 >     this project or the open source license(s) involved.

-then you just add a line saying:
+If you agree, you just add a line saying:

 ```
 Signed-off-by: Random J Developer <random@developer.example.org>